AcadIMAT

 Marche Medical School

-Marche University has recently announced that starting from October 2022 they will be offering a very unique English Medicine Programme that has an optional additional credit programme to simultaneously graduate with a minor in engineering.
+Marche University started their very unique English Medicine Programme that has an optional additional credit programme to simultaneously graduate with a minor in engineering back in 2022.

 Past IMAT Scores of Marche